State Library closed Monday 5 October, Labour Day public holiday

 Microfilm newspapers and basement storage newspapers are available.

-Many South Australian newspapers are available to access via the State Library’s subscription databases.
-We encourage customers to use these and continue to work towards a procedure for making the hard copy versions accessible as soon as we are able.
+Many newspapers, including The Advertiser and Sunday Mail are available to access via the State Library’s subscription databases.
+We encourage customers to use these and will continue to work towards a procedure for making the remaining hard copy newspapers accessible as soon as we are able.

 Security will be monitoring these areas to support these restrictions.